Being Active in Pregnancy

 If you have always been an active person most pregnant women can continue with the activity they enjoy.
 Your midwife will be able to reassure you about this.
 They can give individual advice about any health conditions that might be affected by some types of exercise.

 Pregnant women should aim for about 150 minutes of moderate aerobic exercise across the week.
-So about 30 minutes 5 x a week – or you might decide to do it in shorter bursts.
+So about 30 minutes 5 times a week – or you might decide to do it in shorter bursts.

 If you were already taking this much exercise, or more, before you got pregnant then you can usually carry on.